supermarsx/altrightclick/readme.md

 - `--uninstall`: uninstall the Windows service
 - `--start`: start the Windows service
 - `--stop`: stop the Windows service
+- `--service-status`: print `RUNNING` or `STOPPED` and set exit code
 - `--service`: internal; run service mode (invoked by the SCM)
+- `--task-install`: create a Scheduled Task to run at user logon (highest privileges)
+- `--task-uninstall`: remove the Scheduled Task
+- `--task-update`: update the Scheduled Task target/args
+- `--task-status`: print `PRESENT` if the Scheduled Task exists
 - `--help`: show usage

 Examples: